Evelios/penplot-stroke/README.md

 They offten shoot way off of the corner which is causing the issue.

 # Release Notes

+# 1.1.2
+Added the ability to choose the endcap feature for a non-closed stroke.

 # 1.1.1
 The input path was left out of the output paths.
 Fixed the issue and made sure to